Vicinity Location:The trailhead is about 50 miles southeast of Portland, Oregon in the Mt. Hood National Forest.

 Head back down along this flat ridge across the open space and bear slightly right to follow the Pacific Crest Trail into the forest.
 Use the GPS track to follow the trail through the lovely fir and hemlock forest, watching out for snow bombs falling from trees after a heavy snow.

-The PCT is on the west side of Boy Scout Ridge and goes steadily downhill.
-About 1.5 miles after you enter the forest is a small stream that never freezes over.
-If you miss the bridge on the PCT, it can be a bit of a scramble to cross it when the snow is deep.
+The PCT is on the west side of Boy Scout Ridge and goes steadily downhill without switchbacks for the first 1.8 miles.
+On the PCT route there is a small stream about 1.5 miles after you enter the forest.
+If you miss the bridge on the PCT, it can be a bit of a scramble to cross when the snow is deep.
+If you follow the Boy Scout Ridge GPS track you stay above this stream.

 Enjoy the photos!!